Procedure: Ordinary hours of work and related provisions

-- Flextime is an arrangement whereby a staff member may, with the approval of his or her supervisor, start and/or finish work at flexible times normally within the span of hours and such agreement must be documented with records kept of start and finishing times.
+- Flextime is an arrangement whereby a staff member may, with the approval of their supervisor, start and/or finish work at flexible times normally within the span of hours.
+Such agreement must be documented with records kept of start and finish times.
 A request to work flextime arrangements will not be unreasonably refused.

 - Flextime is not designed to increase or reduce the total number of hours that must be worked by staff.
 A staff member will normally be expected to reconcile their flextime within four weeks and two days, unless otherwise approved in writing by their supervisor.
 Within this period the staff member will be provided with an opportunity to clear their credits and to make up any debits before any decision is made to alter other entitlements.

 - Flextime arrangements are administered in accordance with the University's Enterprise Agreement.
 The work area is responsible for maintaining records of agreed start and finish times, and that relevant time off has been taken.